How to Move a Nevada Company to Wyoming

 The question isn’t whether you should move your Nevada company to Wyoming, it’s who you should use to help you maintain it.

 Another option!
 Just let the Nevada Company go and start a new Wyoming Company:

 You could easily just keep using your same EIN number.
 Don’t pay NV anything.
 Have us form a new Wyoming LLC or a new Wyoming Corporation for you.
 We’ll be done in about 5 days.
 It will only cost you $150 total and move on.

 Here’s why you should let us help you:

 - This page was helpful wasn’t it?
 We try very hard to not sell you a bunch of things you don’t need and to provide you help instead of a service to pay for.
 You can see our company philosophy here.

 - We only charge you $25 a year to be your registered agent.
 This includes an online dashboard where we’ll scan your law suits and 3 items a year from free of regular mail the same day we receive it.
 We send your report reminders and provide you tools to deal with corporate paperwork.

 - We offer a Wyoming phone number for only $10 a month.

-- We can also offer a Wyoming Virtual Office plan for $30 a month and that includes your own 307 phone number.
+- We can also offer a Wyoming Virtual Office plan for $19 a month and that includes your unique suite number, a 307 phone number, and an office lease.

 - We’re not in Cheyenne.
 There’s a lot of funny business from service providers in Cheyenne.
 They’ll charge you one price one year, and a lot more the next.
 We are the cheapest Wyoming registered agent service, but we don’t have to play these games to make a living.